AMenezes97/serosim/README.md

 # 1.2 Population Demography

-For this case study, we are not interested in tracking any demography information other than an individual’s birth time.
+For this case study, we will be simulating a population with 100 individuals and we are not interested in tracking any demography information other than an individual’s birth time.
 We will use the generate_pop_demography function to create the demography tibble needed for runserosim.